yibie/org-workbench/README.md

 - **Card Operations**: Add, remove, and organize cards with intuitive commands
 - **Smart ID System**: Automatically enables enhanced features when org-supertag, org-brain, or org-roam are detected
 - **Enhanced Features**: Sync cards with source files and jump to original locations (when ID system is enabled)
+- **Export to Org-links**: Export all cards in a workbench as a list of `org-link`s to a new buffer.
 - **Backward Compatibility**: Works seamlessly with existing org-luhmann setups

 ## Display Format